 Responding to UDOT's ROW application also furthers the Department of the Interior's policy goals, as stated in the Strategic Plan for Fiscal Years 2018-2022, to "enhance conservation stewardship whereby all levels of government and private landowners work cooperatively together in an atmosphere of mutual respect to achieve shared natural resource management goals across landscapes" and to "[develop] and [maintain] strong partnerships with State, local, and private stakeholders in shared conservation stewardship."
-UDOT is seeking to meet the transportation demands of Washington County's anticipated continued growth through 2050 and Washington County is also seeking a renewed Incidental Take Permit in order to meet the needs of its increasing population.
+UDOT is seeking to meet the transportation demands of Washington County's anticipated continued growth through 2050.
 Washington County's current transportation infrastructure may not accommodate the County's projected growth, and it is trying to balance that future growth with the statutory and regulatory provisions governing the Red Cliffs NCA and larger Red Cliffs Desert Reserve, and the protected wildlife that resides on those lands.